-Chronic lymphocytic leukemia (CLL) is the most common leukemia in adults.1,2 Each year, approximately 20,000 Americans are diagnosed with CLL, with new cases at a rate of 4.9 per 100,000 in adult men and women.[iii]
-Based on data from 2012-2018, the estimated five-year survival for diagnosed patients is about 87 percent.3 Many newly diagnosed patients are put in “watch and wait,” where they are actively monitored for disease progression.4
+Chronic lymphocytic leukemia (CLL) is the most common leukemia in adults.[i],[ii] Approximately 20,160 Americans were diagnosed with CLL in 2022, with new cases at a rate of 4.7 per 100,000 in adult men and women.[iii]
+Based on data from 2012-2018, the estimated five-year survival for diagnosed patients was about 87.9 percent.[iii]
+Many newly diagnosed patients are put in “watch and wait,” where they are actively monitored for disease progression.[iv]

 Patients with CLL present with varying degrees of severity and mortality risks.
-Fortunately, clinical assays exist to test diagnosed patients for specific biomarkers – genetic mutations – that serve as predictors of disease progression and mortality.5 Results from this simple test, known as cytogenetic/fluorescence in situ hybridization or “FISH,” may help guide treatment by providing key insights on the type of treatment needed.6
+Fortunately, clinical assays exist to test diagnosed patients for specific biomarkers – genetic mutations – that serve as predictors of disease progression and mortality.[v]
+Results from this simple test, known as cytogenic/fluorescence in situ hybridization or “FISH,” may help guide treatment decisions by providing key insights on the type of treatment needed.[vi]

-A recent examination from the informCLLTM Prospective Observational Registry, one of the largest US-based prospective registries of treated patients with CLL, revealed that only one-third of newly diagnosed patients in the registry (n=855) were tested for risk-associated mutations.7 For patients who had relapsed or were refractory to current treatments (n=607), the rate of testing dropped to lower than one-fourth.7 Data from this prospective analysis may indicate a “knowledge gap” in terms of prognostic marker testing and selection of therapies for patients with high-risk disease, including those with deletion 17p or TP53 mutations.[vii]
+An examination from the informCLLTM Prospective Observational Registry, one of the largest U.S.-based prospective registries of patients treated for CLL/SLL, revealed that only one-third of newly diagnosed patients in the registry (n=855) were tested for risk-associated mutations.[vii]
+For patients who had relapsed or were refractory to current treatments (n=607), the rate of testing dropped to lower than one-fourth.[vii]
+Data from this prospective analysis may indicate a “knowledge gap” in terms of prognostic marker testing and selection of therapies for patients with high-risk disease, including those with deletion 17p or TP53 mutations.[vii]

 Role of Bruton’s tyrosine kinase (BTK)

-In 1952, the pediatrician Ogden Bruton described a rare X-linked disease reflecting a near-complete loss of B cells and circulating antibodies.12,13 The science of the day was incapable of identifying the factor, the absence of which led to severe immunodeficiency.
-In 1993, when the tyrosine kinase now named in Bruton’s honor was cloned and characterized, physicians learned that Bruton’s tyrosine kinase (BTK) is a signaling molecule that activates B-cell receptor pathways which are essential to B-cell survival and proliferation.12,13 Nonclinical studies show that IMBRUVICA® inhibits malignant B-cell proliferation and survival in vivo as well as cell migration and substrate adhesion in vitro.14
+In 1952, the pediatrician Ogden Bruton described a rare X-linked disease reflecting a near-complete loss of B-cells and circulating antibodies.[xii],[xiii] The science of the day was incapable of identifying the factor, the absence of which led to severe immunodeficiency.
+In 1993, when the tyrosine kinase now named in Bruton’s honor was cloned and characterized, physicians learned that Bruton’s tyrosine kinase (BTK) is a signaling molecule that activates B-cell receptor pathways which are essential to B-cell survival and proliferation.[xii],[xiii] Nonclinical studies show IMBRUVICA® (ibrutinib) inhibits malignant B-cell proliferation and survival in vivo as well as cell migration and substrate adhesion in vitro.[xiv]

-IMBRUVICA® (ibrutinib) was approved by the U.S. FDA for previously treated CLL in 2014, making it the first oral BTK inhibitor available for this patient population.14 IMBRUVICA® has since impacted the landscape for treating CLL, with five randomized Phase 3 clinical trials, and up to eight years of follow-up data which makes IMBRUVICA® the most extensively studied medicine in its class.15,16,17,18 IMBRUVICA® is indicated for the treatment of adult patients with CLL/small lymphocytic lymphoma (SLL) and CLL/SLL with deletion 17p.
-For CLL/SLL, IMBRUVICA® can be administered as a single agent, in combination with rituximab or obinutuzumab, or in combination with bendamustine and rituximab (BR) in both the first-line and relapsed/refractory setting.
+IMBRUVICA® was approved by the U.S. FDA for previously treated CLL in 2014, making it the first oral BTK inhibitor available for this patient population.[xiv]
+IMBRUVICA® has since impacted the landscape for treating CLL, with five randomized Phase 3 clinical trials, and up to eight years of follow-up data which makes IMBRUVICA® the most extensively studied medicine in its class.[xv],[xvi],[xvii],[xviii] IMBRUVICA® is indicated for the treatment of adult patients with CLL/small lymphocytic lymphoma (SLL) and CLL/SLL with deletion 17p.
+For CLL/SLL, IMBRUVICA® can be administered in combination with rituximab or obinutuzumab in the first line setting.
+It can also be administered as a single agent, or in combination with bendamustine and rituximab (BR) in the relapsed/refractory setting.

 Historically, chemoimmunotherapy-based regimens have been the standard of care to treat patients with CLL.
-With 200,000 people living with CLL, there remains a significant need for more approved therapies and combinations as well as an increase in the utilization of genetic tests in newly diagnosed patients as testing for genetic mutations can help inform treatment decisions.[iii]
+As of 2019, with approximately 200,000 people living with CLL in the U.S., there remains a significant need for more approved therapies and combinations, as well as an increase in the utilization of genetic tests in newly diagnosed patients as testing for genetic mutations can help inform treatment decisions.[iii]

 What is IMBRUVICA® (ibrutinib)?